hobbit-kingdom/Hobbit-Kingjoyer-Injected-Edition/The Kingjoyer Injected Edition/README.txt

 If you want to change some keybinds open the file called keybinds.ini and change them there.

-To OPEN THE KINGJOYER press TAB on your keyboard while in the game.
+To OPEN THE KINGJOYER press R on your keyboard while in the game.

 Only these keybinds are currently supported: